"SSL certificate error connecting to [domain]"

 Try the following steps to debug the problem:

-- Restart Zotero and/or your computer and try syncing again.
+- Restart Zotero and/or your computer and try again.
 This error can be caused by intermittent network issues.

 - Make sure your system clock and time zone are set correctly.